-Objective: The objective of this study was to establish whether or not dyslexics are impaired at the recognition of faces and other complex nonword visual objects.
-This would be expected based on a meta-analysis revealing that children and adult dyslexics show functional abnormalities within the left fusiform gyrus, a brain region high up in the ventral visual stream, which is thought to support the recognition of words, faces, and other objects.
+Objective: The objective of this study was to establish whether or not dyslexics are impaired at the recognition of faces and other complex non-word visual objects.
+This would be expected based on a meta-analysis revealing that children and adult dyslexics show functional abnormalities within the left fusiform gyrus, a brain region high up in the ventral visual stream, that is thought to support the recognition of words, faces, and other objects.
 Method: 20 adult dyslexics (M = 29 years) and 20 matched typical readers (M = 29 years) participated in the study.
-One dyslexic-typical reader pair was excluded based on Adult Reading History Questionnaire scores and IS-FORM reading scores.
-Performance was measured on 3 high-level visual processing tasks: the Cambridge Face Memory Test, the Vanderbilt Holistic Face Processing Test, and the Vanderbilt Expertise Test.
+One dyslexic-typical reader pair was excluded based on Adult Reading History Questionnaire (ARHQ) scores and IS-FORM reading scores.
+Performance was measured on three high-level visual processing tasks: The Cambridge Face Memory Test (CFMT), the Vanderbilt Holistic Face Processing Test (VHFPT), and the Vanderbilt Expertise Test (VET).
 Results: People with dyslexia are impaired in their recognition of faces and other visually complex objects.
-Their holistic processing of visual objects.
+Their holistic processing of faces appears to be intact, suggesting that dyslexics may instead be specifically impaired at part-based processing of visual objects.
 Conclusions: The difficulty that people with dyslexia experience with reading might be the most salient manifestation of a more general high-level visual deficit.

-Keywords: face recognition, object recognition, fusiform gyrus, ventral visual stream, dyslexia, reading
+Keywords: face recognition; object recognition; fusiform gyrus; ventral visual stream; dyslexia; reading